linda-pinda/myAnsibleCode/README.md

 You can add playbooks to add more automation to your system, i.e. if you want to create a website on one or more of your instances, add docker, or CouchDB.

 # Playbooks

+In the folder roles, I have stored the different playbooks.

+## Openstack-common

+This playbook installs dependencies on every instance that you create.
+The instance ids I used were for instances that already had python installed, on Ubutu.
+I installed pip, vim, updated pip, installed the openstack software development kit, and curl.

+### Openstacksdk

+The openstack software development kit is necessary to be able to call the openstack functions necessary to execute the playbooks.

+## Openstack-images

+This playbook retrieves the available Openstack images.
+The image I used had Ubuntu and python already installed, so that I didn't need to go through the painful process of setting up the instance myself.

+### Name

+What you write after - name: is helpful when diagnosing issues.
+When running this stack, there will be a separator for each execution, where the text after - name: will also be displayed.
+If anything goes wrong, you will then know exactly where it went wrong.

+### Loop

+Setting a loop means that you can use these playbooks for more than one implementation of anything.
+Here, we loop through openstack images.
+The curly brackets mean that you are calling a variable from outside the specific playbook.
+If you have item. in your curly brackets, this means that you are calling a variable from instide the implementation that you're looping through.

+## Openstack-instance

+This is where you create your instances.
+We call the openstack function os_server, which has various possible variables defined (https://docs.ansible.com/ansible/latest/modules/os_server_module.html?highlight=os_server)

+Notice that we are looping through instanes here, as defined in host_vars/nectar.yaml.
+There we have defined an instance_name, instance_imge, instane_keyname and instance_flavor variable for each instance.
+This is why you only need to change the host_vars/nectar.yaml file to be able to add or delete instances.

+Here, I have stored the instance ids and ip addresses so that they can be easily called for use in different implementations.
+I looped through os_instance.results.
+This was defined in register: os_instance which means that the information regarding these instances is stored in the os_instance variable and this information can be used.

+I have set my debug message to print out the first ip address.
+Often, being able to access this ip address is important to add applications to the instances.
+To print out more ip addresses, just add plus and then {{ os_instance_ip[1] }} inside the apostrophe's.

+## Openstack-security-group

+In any company, security is everyone's responsibility.
+Here, Security groups are created, and a list of names have been saved.
+Then, the rules are created.

+## Openstack-volume.

+Here, the volumes are created.
+Setting wait: yes means that nothing else happens until the volume is created.
+Timeout: 600 means that this waiting is limited to 600 seconds.

+# How to run

+I installed Ubuntu from the Windows App Store and loaded my files into the file system there to run it.
+Be aware when accessing your computers C-drive from Ubuntu, you need to mount it using /mnt/c/ as the beginning of the file path.

+* Log into Nectar, go to User –> OpenStack RC File.
+* Go to User –> Settings, and select Reset Password.
+* This password needs to be copied and pasted into the OpenStack RC file that was downloaded.
+I have changedthe code provided as follows:
+* I hashed the lines "read -sr OS_PASSWORD_INPUT" and "exportOS_PASSWORD=$OS_PASSWORD_INPUT", and instead, added "export OS_PASSWORD=’myPassword’"
+* Then, go into the run-nectar.sh bash script and change the name of the bash file from your-openstack-rc-filename.sh to the name of your OpenStack RC file
+* Navigate into the nectar folder while in Ubuntu, and run the bash script by typing ./run-nectar.sh.